GIBIS-UNIFESP/wiRedPanda/README.md

 # WiRed Panda

-WiRed Panda is a software designed to help students to learn about logic circuits and simulate them in an easy and friendly way.
+WiRed Panda is a free software designed to help students to learn about logic circuits and simulate them in an easy and friendly way.

 The main features of the software are:
   - Real time logic simulation.